PeterCamilleri/CX16/docs/virtual_machines.md

 At other times, it will be useful to have VM code execute native code "inline" by switching out of VM "mode".

-* How will the VM support unit test?
+* How will the VM support unit testing?

 Unit test is often done with a CPU simulator.
 The VM will need a way of accessing the simulator's command level.
 This was done in my port of the